-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: We serve English Learners, LTELs, low- income, and foster youth students, many of whom have sustained social and emotional trauma.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness could benefit from this action, it is provided on a schoolwide basis.
+3.2 Action: Social and Emotional Supports Need: We serve English Learners, LTELs, low-income, and foster youth students, many of whom have sustained social and emotional trauma.
 How we address this impacts our Success Rate, which measures graduation, retention and rematriculation.
-The Success Rate is currently 97.45%.
+The Success Rate is currently 100%.
 Teachers and parents provided feedback indicating that they support the value of student success.
-Scope: Schoolwide practices that have helped address many of the social-emotional needs of our English learners, LTELs, low-income, and foster youth students.
+Scope: Schoolwide We know that the success of our program is connected to student social-emotional health.
+To address this issue, we have trauma-informed practices that have helped address many of the social-emotional needs of our English learners, LTELs, low-income, and foster youth students.
 Programs such as our SEL, counseling, support personnel, social workers, professional development, and special programs such as yoga, have a positive impact on our students.
 English learners, LTEL, low-income, foster youth, and students with disabilities.
 Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
 These programs are done throughout the school year and on a daily basis as needed to support students' needs.
 Teachers and counselors are diligent about student's socioemotional needs.
 We will continue to provide and improve on these actions and services because we have witnessed success in our English Learners, low-income and foster youth students when their social-emotional needs are carefully considered.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
-Rate of our program and that we will stay above 80% each year for all of our English Learners, LTELs, low-income, and foster youths.
+We expect that these actions will have a positive impact on the Success Rate of our program and that we will stay above 80% each year for all of our English Learners, LTELs, low-income, and foster youths.
 We will also consider input from the parents, students, and teachers.
-3.3 Action: Access to Transportation Need: We serve English Learners, LTELs, low-income, and foster youth students are frequently without access to transportation to school or other related programs.
-It is critical that they have good attendance in order to learn.
-The average attendance rate is currently To address this issue, we provide a variety of transportation options from metro passes, bus services, and such.
-We will continue to provide this additional service for students because we have seen it improve their access to school and programs.
-These actions will have a positive impact on the attendance rates of our English learners, LTELs, low-income, and foster youth students.
-They are We expect that these actions will have a positive impact on the average attendance rate and we will stay above 85% each year for all of our English Learners, LTELs, lowincome, and foster youths.
+3.3 Action: Access to Transportation To address this issue, we provide a variety of transportation options from metro passes, bus services, and such.
+We will continue to provide We expect that these actions will have a positive impact on the average